One of the coolest parts of

 Are White Chicken Eggs Safe to Eat?

 Yes, of course.
-Chicken eggs are an excellent source of protein and, few things are as savory, affordable, and convenient as eggs.
+Chicken eggs are an excellent source of protein, and few things are as savory, affordable, and convenient as eggs.
 No matter the eggshell colors!
 Many health experts also cite that eggs can support eye health.

 I realize that many health-conscious wellness gurus despair about the potential cholesterol content of chicken eggs.
 But there’s good news on that feathery front.
 A recent document published in The Harvard Gazette cited that up to one chicken egg per day is not associated with cardiovascular risk.